mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Methods.md

 RESPONSES TO DESIGN & INTERVENTIONS

-- Tools & Communities
+NOTE - THIS IS HARD TO WRITE UNTIL THE DESIGN CHAPTER HAS BEEN COMPLETED - RETURN TO THIS LATER.

+Based on Specific Interventions/ Design Choices and responses (if not previous activity)

-  - Choice of Coding Tools / Environment
+- Responses to choice of tools & Communities Choice of Coding Tools / Environment / Communities
+  - Why not Scratch?
+Less of a community?
+So how to replace this?
+What of time considerations?
-  - Physical Elements as Tools
+  -

-Make point that it is hard to separate out tools and communities.
-In case of Mozilla, code playgrounds, and teach the web, and the culture of developers and teaching communities they are interlinked.

-- Community aspects influencing responses to design
- - process of playtesting as a way of becoming part of the culture - avoid GDP in too much depth.
- - problems solving  - navigating limits of facilitator time

-Based on Specific Interventions.

 - Game Playing and Playtesting
  - Game playing at start of program - no observations but sets context
- - Play testing - and challenge - a culture of "hardness", curiousity about number of levels, as a vehicle for peer support,
+ - Play testing - and challenge - a culture of "hardness", curiosity about number of levels, as a vehicle for peer support,

+- Physical Elements as Tools
+  - end boxes used as motivator / engagement?

 - Drama Process
  - differencing attitudes to games and technology
  - a reflective process to avoid distracting from activity & to share goals and process publically

-- Fund of Knowledge to draw on
-  - Home cultures and roles to draw on / militate against.
-  - Game cultures
+- Drawing on Funds of Game cultures
    - player and maker types
    - how to support emerging behaviours and give licence to young people  - side / sub missions
    - the sub missions - divergent activities can be productive
    - knowledge of GDP a fund - but one covered in detail in next chapter.

+Organic Responses emerging naturally from community
+ - problems solving  - navigating limits of facilitator time
+ - Fund of Knowledge that
+       - Home cultures and interests guiding subject matter for sub missions and character / scenario choice.

 NOTE  - THE DISCUSSION HERE ON FUNDS - NEEDS TO BE CLEAR HOW TO SEPARATE OUT FROM GDPS in the next chapter